Fritz von Brodowski: Second World War

 In June 1942, Brodowski was appointed as head of the Feldersatz-Division B (Replacement Field Division B), gathering replacement troops to defend the River Don line.
 From September 25, 1942, to March 14, 1943, he commanded the 404th Division (Landesschützen) in Dresden.
 Brodowski was then appointed chief of staff for instruction to the commander of the Wehrmacht in Netherlands.
 He was then successively commander in Kiev, Ukraine, in the summer of 1943, then commander in Lille.

-On April 15, 1944, Brodowski became commanding officer at Clermont-Ferrand, where he commanded Hauptverbindungsstäbe (HVS) 588, responsible for 9 departments in central France:
+On April 15, 1944, Brodowski became commanding officer at Clermont-Ferrand, where he commanded Hauptverbindungsstäbe (HVS) 588, responsible for 9 departments in central France (an area of 65,000 square kilometers):